-Mr. Sanness has had direct managerial experience as Managing Director of Lundin Norway AS where he led Lundin Petroleum's largest operating unit, with a staff of managerial, technical, finance and administration personnel.
-Through such managerial experience, as well as through acting on the boards of other public companies, Mr. Sanness has experience in human resources and compensation matters, including formulating policies and determining compensation at various levels.
+Mr. Heppenstall has had direct managerial experience as President and Chief Executive Officer of Lundin Petroleum, managing an international organization of managerial, technical, finance and administration personnel.
+Through such managerial experience, as well as through acting on the boards of other public companies, Mr. Heppenstall has experience in human resources and compensation matters, including formulating policies and determining compensation at various levels.